abhinav4961/abhinav4961/README.md

 👋 Hello,
-I'm AbhinavKR.
+-I'm AbhinavKR.
 I'm a passionate learner and developer from India.
 I'm enthusiastic about web development, cyber security, and Linux, and I have strong interest in various aspects of technology.

--
--  Here's a brief overview of my skills and interests:
+-Here's a brief overview of my skills and interests:
 -  ### Skills
 - **Programming Languages:** C, CPP(basic), Python
 - **Web Development:** HTML, CSS